gtg092x/node-wp-cli/README.md

 Type: `String`
 Default: `null`

 Note this is for spoofing a URL, this is not for remote management.
-If you're interested in remote management, I suggest you push the feature requrest with the authors of [http://wp-cli.org/config/](http://wp-cli.org/config/).
+If you're interested in remote management, I suggest you push the feature request with the authors of [http://wp-cli.org/](http://wp-cli.org/).

 #### options.user